wanhive/hub/docs/INSTALL.md

 # Configuration

-Wanhive hubs are configured using an external configuration file.
+Wanhive hub is configured using an external configuration file.

-The program will attempt to read **wanhive.conf** from the locations listed below (in the given order) if the pathname of the configuration file is not provided via the command line:
+If the command line doesn't provide the configuration file's pathname, then the program will attempt to read **wanhive.conf** from the locations listed below (in the given order):

 1. Current working directory (`$PWD`)
 2. Executable's directory